rsgalloway/envstack/README.md

 #### Generating Keys

-To use AES-GCM or Fernet encryption and serialize to an `encrypted.env` file, first generate and source keys, use the `--keygen` option:
+To use AES-GCM or Fernet encryption and serialize to an `encrypted.env` file, first generate and source keys in the shell using the `--keygen` option:

 ```bash
 $ source <(envstack --keygen --export)